Skip to Content

 The narrow, labyrinth streets offer a surprise around every turn, and as far as free things to do in Seville go, this is quite relaxing.

 The famous Santa Cruz neighborhood is great to stroll through, marveling at the magnificent architecture as you go.
+You could also tour around by bike.

 Opening times: Always!

-The Triana Market
+7. The Triana Market

-Located just over the Puente de Isabel II (Isobel II Bridge) at the northern end of the Triana district, you will find the Mercado de Triana.
+Located just over the Puente de Isabel II (Isobel II Bridge) at the northern end of the Triana district, you will find the Mercado de Triana

 This charming, colorful market is a working market where the locals do their shopping.